Thomas W. Gilligan: Teaching career

 After graduation from Washington University, Gilligan was Assistant Professor of Economics and taught undergraduate and PhD level courses in economics and political economy at the California Institute of Technology until 1987.
 For the next two decades, Gilligan taught a variety of courses and held multiple positions at the Marshall School of Business of the University of Southern California until becoming dean at the McCombs School of Business.
 At the Marshall School, Gilligan was the interim dean for over a year from February 2006 until James G. Ellis replaced him in April 2007.
 Also, Gilligan was a visiting professor from the late-1980s until the mid-1990s at the Stanford Graduate School of Business and Kellogg School of Management.

 McCombs School of Business

 After a nationwide search, Gilligan was appointed dean of the McCombs School of Business at The University of Texas at Austin in 2008.
 Gilligan followed George W. Gau after six years in the previous position.

 The Hoover Institution

 Thomas Gilligan began his tenure as the director of the Hoover Institution in September 2015.
 Gilligan stepped down from the position in September 2020.

 Business career

-Gilligan serves on the board of directors of Southwest Airlines.
+Gilligan served on the board of directors of Southwest Airlines until 2018.